Asynchronous Massive Access and Neighbor Discovery Using OFDMA

-Let $E_b$ denote the event that the robust bin detection Algorithm~\ref{algo:robust_bin_detect} makes an error throughout the process of Algorithm~\ref{algo:suuc_cancel}.
-Neighbor discovery succeeds if $G \in \mathcal{G}$ and $E_b$ does not occur.
-Therefore, the error probability of neighbor discovery is upper bounded as
+\LL{Assuming Propositions~\ref{claim:step1}-\ref{claim:step3} hold, we upper bound the massive access error probability $P_s$ as follows.} Let $\mathcal{E}$ denote the event that Algorithm~\ref{algo:robust_bin_detect} makes at least one wrong decision during the execution of Algorithm~\ref{algo:suuc_cancel}.
+By Proposition~\ref{claim:step4}, massive access succeeds if $G \in \mathcal{G}$ and that $\mathcal{E}$ does not occur.
+Evidently,

-Every time a device is recovered, Algorithm~\ref{algo:robust_bin_detect} is performed on its connected bins.
-Since there are $K$ active devices and each of them is connected to $T = O(1)$ frquency bins, Algorithm~\ref{algo:robust_bin_detect} runs for at most $K T$ times throughout the detection process.
-By the union bound and the result of Claim~\ref{claim:step3},
+Every time a device is recovered, Algorithm~\ref{algo:robust_bin_detect} is performed on its connected subcarriers.
+Since there are $K$ active devices and each of them is connected to $T = O(1)$ subcarriers, Algorithm~\ref{algo:robust_bin_detect} runs for at most $K T$ times throughout the detection process.
+By the union bound and the result of Proposition~\ref{claim:step3},